Skip to main content

 1. From the Sidebar, select Configuration > Endpoint.

-2. Click the Endpoint Name you want to edit.
+2. Click the Name field of the Endpoint you want to edit.

-3. Click the Stop button above the Endpoint details.
+3. Click Stop above the Endpoint details.
 As noted above, configuration changes only take effect following an Endpoint restart or stop/start cycle.

 info